utdata/rwd-food-desert/README.md

 - Create two folders inside called **data-raw** and **data-processed**.
 This is so we won't overwrite the original data.
 Just good practice.
 - Put your downloaded Excel file into the **data-raw** folder.

-There is some benefit to doing the rest of this from inside VS Code with its integrated Terminal.
-That way you can see the files created and inspect them.
+The rest of this is done from inside a Terminal.
+(There is some benefit in using VS Code and it's integrated Terminal so you can see the files created and inspect them.

-- Open the project folder.
-- Use `cd` to go inside the **data-processed** folder
+- In your Terminal, `cd` into you project folder, then to inside the **data-processed** folder.
 - Do `conda activate data` to launch the python env.

 ## Using csvkit to convert, filter, select